D-a-rt/d-art.fixed-price/README.md

 $ d-art.fixed-price -v
     (Get the current version of the project)
 ```
+---

-## Fixed Price Sale/Drop
+## Contract : Fixed Price Sale/Drop

-The contracts titled fixed_price_sale_market.mligo and fixed_price_sale_market_tez.mligo allow NFT and Fungible Edition Set sales for a fixed price in tez.
+The contract is in the directory ligo/d-art.fixed-price and the corresponding test in ligo/test/d-art.fixed-price.

+The purpose of this contract is to handle the sale of FA2 NFTs, the diffrent features are:

+- Create classic fix price sales
+- Create private fix price sales (sell to a specfic address)
+- Updates fixed price sales (either price or buyer - address to sell the nft to)
+- Revoke fixed price sales
+- Create drops similat to a fixed price sale (Except that drop date will be specified - and the token won't be able to purchased before this drop date.
+A drop can be revoked only 6 hours before the drop date or 24h after it has been dropped)
+- Revoke drop (Restricition specified above)
+- Buy a fixed price token (Royalties automatically handled on chain)
+- Buy a fixed price drop (Royalties automatically handled on chain)

+Note: For the entrypoints create and buy an authorization signature is asked (message and the signed message by the private key of the owner of the contract - this protection is meant to prevent bots from accessing the contract directly and restrict the access to the users of the platform)

 ## Storage definition

-This section is responsible to list and explain the storage of the contract.
+This section is responsible to list and explain the storage of the fixed price sale contract.

 ``` ocaml